Prevention of knee osteoarthritis and hip osteoarthritis - what can be done?

 Frequently Asked Questions, Do's & Don'ts

-Many people don't look for theoretical knowledge, but for clear, practical answers.
+Many people are not looking for theoretical knowledge, but for clear, everyday-appropriate answers.

 Frequently Asked Questions about Osteoarthritis Prevention (FAQ)